gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/routines.md

 elucidates why democracies are especially vulnerable to social media and other mass communication tools.
-Interestingly, Yuval Noah Harari explains that the existence of both democracy and totalitarian states is contingent upon the presence of a mass communication – a fascinating point to consider because we live more and more in a world dominated by social media.
+Interestingly, Yuval Noah Harari explains that the existence of both democracy and totalitarian states is contingent upon the presence of mass communication – a fascinating point to consider because we live more and more in a world dominated by social media.

 ### Meditation